DevExpress-Examples/XAF_Security_E4908/Benchmarks/README.md

 2) Tests that load collections and modify data use the following prepared dataset:
      - The database updater creates five test users specified by the [TestSetConfig.Users](../Benchmarks/XAFSecurityBenchmark/XAFSecurityBenchmark/PerformanceTests/Base/TestSetConfig.cs#L20) array.
      - For every User, we generate 5,000 Contacts (a grand total of 25,000 Contacts in the database).
 The tests read varying number of contacts on each test iteration (see graphs below).
 The [TestSetConfig.ContactCountPerUserToCreate](../Benchmarks/XAFSecurityBenchmark/XAFSecurityBenchmark/PerformanceTests/Base/TestSetConfig.cs#L21) array specifies the numbers for each test run.
      - For every Contact, we generate Tasks.
-The [TestSetConfig.TasksAssigedWithContact](../Benchmarks/XAFSecurityBenchmark/XAFSecurityBenchmark/PerformanceTests/Base/TestSetConfig.cs#L22) and [TestSetConfig.TasksLinkedWithContact](../Benchmarks/XAFSecurityBenchmark/XAFSecurityBenchmark/PerformanceTests/Base/TestSetConfig.cs#L23) specify the number of Tasks assigned to and linked to the Contact, respectively.
+The [TestSetConfig.TasksAssignedToContact](../Benchmarks/XAFSecurityBenchmark/XAFSecurityBenchmark/PerformanceTests/Base/TestSetConfig.cs#L22) and [TestSetConfig.TasksLinkedToContact](../Benchmarks/XAFSecurityBenchmark/XAFSecurityBenchmark/PerformanceTests/Base/TestSetConfig.cs#L23) specify the number of Tasks assigned to and linked to the Contact, respectively.
 The database holds a grand total of 500,000 Tasks.
-    - For every Contact, we initialize its reference data such as PhoneNumber, Position and Address.
+    - For every Contact, we initialize its associated data such as PhoneNumber, Position and Address.

 For more information, see the test object creation logic in the [TemporaryTestObjectsHelper](../Benchmarks/XAFSecurityBenchmark/XAFSecurityBenchmark/PerformanceTests/Base/DBUpdater/TempDataCreationHelpers/TemporaryTestObjectsHelper.cs) class.